Michigan 4-H State Shooting Sports Tournament

 Check-in at 8:00 a.m.; shooting starts 9:00 a.m

 Relay 2: 11:00 a.m.

 Relay 1: 9:00

 Relay 2: 12:00

 Your involvement is critical to creating a safe and efficient event!
-You will be able to find your assignment organized alphabetically by county and last name on the

 PLEASE check in at your assigned location at, or before, the designated time.
 If no time is designated, check in at least 15 minutes before the participant check-in starts.
 Range Officers will make specific assignments when you check in.